 Here's a bonus drill on staying heavy in butterfly guard.
 The main idea here is arching your back so that your hips drop to the ground, and then widening your stance so that your knees can "walk out" to prevent the sweep.
 Notice that your head positioning is similar to the first guard pass here, in that you're always going to want to place it on the opposite side of where your partner is trying to sweep you.

 A Consistent Guard

-Many types of guard have sprung up over the last 20 years, but butterfly guard has been around since before I was doing jiu jitsu.
+Many types of guards have sprung up over the last 20 years, but the butterfly guard has been around since before I was doing jiu-jitsu.
 It is easily one of my personal favorite types of open guard, whether gi or no-gi, and when I start rolling, I'll almost always start by sitting up on my butt, which means that a considerable amount of the time, I get to practice my butterfly guard sweeps almost immediately.
 Enjoy the techniques, and as always, let me know if these work for you!

 © 2016 Andrew Smith